tlswg/tls-record-limit/draft-thomson-tls-record-limit.md

 length of TLSInnerPlaintext).
 Padding added as part of encryption, such as that added by a block cipher, is not included in this count.

-An endpoint that has no limit on the size of data they receive can set this value to any value equal to or greater than the maximum possible record size, such as 65535.
-A larger value does not allow the endpoint to send larger records than the protocol permits.
-An endpoint that receives a value larger than the maximum defined in the protocol MUST NOT exceed protocol-defined limits.
-For TLS 1.3 and earlier, this limit is 2^14 octets.
+An endpoint that supports all record sizes can include any limit up to the protocol-defined limit for maximum record size.
+For TLS 1.3 and earlier, that limit is 2^14 octets.
+Higher values are currently reserved for future versions of the protocol that may allow larger records; an endpoint MUST NOT send a value higher than the protocol-defined maximum record size unless explicitly allowed by such a future version or extension.

+Even if a larger record size limit is provided by a peer, an endpoint MUST NOT send records larger than the protocol-defined limit, unless explicitly allowed by a future TLS version or extension.

 The size limit expressed in the `record_size_limit` extension doesn't account for expansion due to compression or record protection.
 It is expected that a